Lest the obvious needs restating: everybody loves a character.

 John Richter gave lectures throughout the Greater Los Angeles area during the 1940s and some of the employees at the Eutropheon were young Americans who’d adopted his transcendentalist philosophy, wearing long hair and beards (like Ahbez), eating only raw fruits and vegetables.
 These were soon dubbed “California Nature Boys.”
 Some of the familiar names include: Bob Wallace, Emil Zimmerman, Gypsy Boots, Buddy Rose, and Eden Ahbez.
 In On the Road, Jack Kerouac wrote that he saw “an occasional Nature Boy saint in beard and sandals” while passing through L.A. in 1947.

 With his Nature Boy pals, Ahbez slept outdoors in Topanga Canyon and Tujunga in L.A.
 County, and the desert caves of Tahquitz Canyon, out near Palm Springs.
 It was in Tahquitz that Ahbez may have encountered the original California Nature Boy, William Pester, a German immigrant who taught radical philosophies of the day, including nudism and natural medicine.

-It is likely that Ahbez also discovered Eastern philosophy during this period, adopting the name “eden ahbez,” which he spelled with all lower-case letters, claiming only nature and divinity worthy of capitalization.
-(NOTE: We at the Eden’s Island Blog have chosen to spell his name with regular punctuation to make for easier readability.)
+It is likely that Ahbez also discovered Eastern philosophy during this period, adopting the name “eden ahbez,” which he sometimes spelled with all lower-case letters, claiming only nature and divinity worthy of capitalization.
+(NOTE: we at the Eden’s Island Blog have chosen to spell his name with regular punctuation to make for easier readability.)